 Medicine is also one of the most popular streams on the HE+ programme which is staffed by consultants from the local hospital.

-Between 2010-2016, on average, 35% of Hereford Sixth Form College Students were successful in their Oxbridge applications.
+Between 2010-2018 on average, 38% of Hereford Sixth Form College Students were successful in their Oxbridge applications.
 The national average for 2017 was 17%.

 - 14 out of 38 applicants received offers for 2015.